tuanqdinh/tuanqdinh.github.io/_pages/home.md

 <br>
 #### Research
-<p style="text-align:justify;">My research interest are AI/ML and AI for Science.
+<p style="text-align:justify;">My research interests are AI/ML and AI for Science.
 My current foci are language models and modular deep learning, with the applied research in computational biology.</p>

 <br>